Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 6) Unified system for cooltip types (Credit to 1230James)
 7) Modification to the outliner and journal GUIs to hide custom objectives during gameplay (Credit to Taylor)
 8) Several "superevent" windows for extra flavor (Credit to Bananaman & Klein for the Newspaper window)
-9) Modification to journal.gui to allow players to show a character icon in a journal entry (Credit to Mori)
+9) Modification to Journal Entry GUI to allow players to show characters (Credit to Bahmut and Mori)

 Usage Notes:
 * The Objective header can be hidden by setting the global variable community_gui_objective_var